 The IFRS Foundation shares global concerns about the impact of the coronavirus (covid-19) pandemic and is monitoring developments guided by statements from public health authorities.
 We recognise that this is a difficult time for our stakeholders.

 We are supporting our stakeholders by:

-Despite the challenges arising from the coronavirus pandemic, the International Accounting Standards Board (Board) and its technical staff continue to advance time-sensitive projects, such as the projects on IBOR reform and amendments to IFRS 17 Insurance Contracts, in accordance with the original project plans.
+Despite the challenges arising from the coronavirus pandemic, the International Accounting Standards Board (Board) and its technical staff completed time-sensitive projects, such as the projects on IBOR reform and amendments to IFRS 17 Insurance Contracts, in accordance with the original project plans.

 We also recognise the importance of giving our stakeholders enough time to respond effectively to our work.